 Our objective is to help disabled people with their personal mobility.

 - Setting the strategic policies and direction of the Motability Scheme (which comprises the Car Scheme and the Powered Wheelchair and Scooter Scheme) and overseeing its performance to ensure that it meets the needs of disabled people.

-- Providing grants to disabled people who would not otherwise be able to afford the vehicle or adaptations they need.
-These grants are funded from a variety of sources, including Government (up to December 2015), donations from Motability Operations and from the Motability Tenth Anniversary Trust.
+- Providing grants to disabled people who would not otherwise be able to afford the Motability Scheme vehicle or adaptations they need.
+Grants are funded through the ongoing support of Motability Operations and The Tenth Anniversary Trust.

 - Raising awareness of the Scheme among potential customers and people who advise them, for example health professionals, so that they can make an informed decision as to whether they join the Scheme or not.